-Michael Mobius came into the world in 1968, in the City of Pirna, Germany.
+Michael Mobius was born in Pirna, Germany.
 Having developed a love for art at an early age, cartooning became the young Michael's first passion.
 But in the then communist East Germany, more pragmatic pursuits were the order of the day.
 So art would be put on the back burner while a formal education was pursued.
 Michael decided on a career in engineering and construction.

 It was during a stint working in a parallel field of architectural illustration that Michael happened upon a book featuring the Pin Up's of Alberto Vargas.
 A new love affair took root, and Michael decided that figurative art would be his life's work.
 In 1998 Michael would get his big break-through.
 It was at this time, after the fall of the Berlin Wall that Michael was able to make his way to the United States.
 His talent was readily apparent, and he quickly became a sought after favorite of collectors.
 Michael has already been part of major exhibitions throughout the country.
 His collector base includes also Playboy and other well-known companies.

 Today Michael Mobius travels the world exhibiting at upscale galleries and events, including a major collection of varied artworks on display and for sale at Rodeo Drive's famous Art Brillant Gallery

 Through the use of intelligent light and shadow I strive to create sensual moments in time that portray a heightened sense of reality ... my work is about the mystery of emotion and the power of expression